 Our first description of the LUCID probe and assay was published in Nickerson, 2012, and additional cargo probes are under active development.

 The nematode worm C. elegans is a premier system for dissecting the genetic control of longevity and age-related pathologies including protein homeostasis and folding.
 However, the available tools for studying the induction of autophagy and autophagic flux in worm are rather limited.
 In collaboration with the Miller Lab are working to develop sensitive, selective, cell lineage-specific probes for autophagy in the worm.

 In collaboration with the Baker Lab, we are using protein engineering to design novel protein probes for the detection of specific lipids.
 Key technologies used in this project include protein active site redesign using Rosetta, assembly of bilayer nanodiscs, synthesis of new fluorescent lipids, and S. cerevisiae surface display.

 Nickerson DP and Merz AJ.
+2015.
 LUCID: quantitative assay of ESCRT-dependent cargo packaging into the MVB.
-Under revision.
+In press, Traffic.